neclimdul/netsuite-php/README.md

 ### Logging

 You can set logging on or off on the fly, or override the configuration setting passed in.
+Logging is off by default.
+If you enable logging, you there are defaults for the log directory, filename and filename date format.
-Please note that if you don't specify a logging directory in the config or afterwards, then you won't get logs no matter what you do.
+Each of these values can be overridden in your configuration.
+See the [quickstart](#quickstart) section of this document for the available config keys pertaining to logging and their default values.

 **Set a logging path**